-Study the differences in company performance by geographic location -- Studying the variance of business performance by these subgroups will allow for delineation of the extent of crisis effect and demarcation of the risk subgroups.
+To study the differences in company performance by geographic location: –Studying the variance of business performance by these subgroups will allow for delineation of the extent of crisis effect and demarcation of the risk subgroups.
 The findings of the follow-up study will contribute to the knowledge base and may suggest regional and sectorial policy adjustments.

-Study entrepreneurial behavior during times of crisis -- with the goal of understanding the reason that entrepreneurs in Israel prefer to delay the launch of their activity despite the fact that the incubator program serves as a financial alternative.
+To study entrepreneurial behavior during times of crisis, ith the goal of understanding the reason that entrepreneurs in Israel prefer to delay the launch of their activity despite the fact that the incubator program serves as a financial alternative.
 Identification of motives will explain this behavior, which past research has not been able to provide.
-Studying the motives of this behavior will also facilitate in structuring a solution and defining the opportunity inherent in crisis periods, for the incubator program.
+Studying the motives of this behavior will also facilitate the structuring of solutions and defining opportunities for incubator programs in crisis periods.

-Examine risk level of businesses that turn to the incubator program -- such a follow-up study could construct a profile of the average incubator business, thereby defining a risk level of the typical incubator company.
-Such a profile could be used as a benchmark for filtering and evaluating incubator program candidates, and thus effectively providing a key to be used for containing the risk level the incubator program is willing to carry, both in normal times and in times of crisis.
+To examine risk level of businesses that turn to the incubator program: Such a follow-up study could construct a profile of the average incubator business, thereby defining a risk level of the typical incubator company.
+Such a profile could be used as a benchmark for filtering and evaluating incubator program candidates, and thus effectively providing a key to be used for containing the risk level the incubator program is willing to carry, both in non-crisis periods and in times of crisis.

 Bibliography